Code switching revisited: Low-overhead magic state preparation using color codes: Comparison with prior work

 \section{Comparison with prior work}

-A comparison of the infidelity of magic states prepared in our protocol with some recent results in the literature can be found in Table~\ref{tab:comparisson} and~\ref{tab:comparisson2}.
+A comparison of the infidelity of magic states prepared in our protocol with some recent results in the literature can be found in Tables~\ref{tab:comparisson} and~\ref{tab:comparisson2}.

-A common feature of all these protocols is that they rely on some degree of post-selection.
+A common feature of all these protocols is that they rely on some degree of postselection.
 However, there is also a difference in the overall approach.
-Our protocol (similar to Ref.~\cite{Butt2024}) uses a transversal non-Clifford gate, whereas Ref.~\cite{Itogawa2024,Gidney2024,postler2022demonstration} uses the measurement of logical Clifford operators.
+Our protocol (similar to Ref.~\cite{Butt2024}) uses a transversal non-Clifford gate, whereas Refs.~\cite{Itogawa2024,Gidney2024,postler2022demonstration} use the measurement of logical Clifford operators.

 For our work, an important caveat is that the logical error rate estimate for the magic state was based on an ``ungrown" patch of fixed distance $d=3$.
 In order to assess the quality of the magic state that will be used in practice, one needs to estimate the fidelity after converting this state to a magic state encoded in a larger-distance code~\cite{Gidney2024}.
 We instead focus on estimating the fidelity for the $d=3$ code; the error analysis related to the patch growth is left for future work.